sarkadava/MotionTrackingPipeline_Workshop_ZAS2025/README.md

 The easiest way to get Python is installing [Anaconda](https://www.anaconda.com/download), a common platform for this programming language.

 > [!IMPORTANT]
-> At some point during the installation process, you need to check that you want **to add Anaconda/Python to system path**.
+> At some point during the installation process, you need to check :ballot_box_with_check: that you want **to add Anaconda/Python to system path**.
 Without that, your command prompt or the text editor will not know where to find executor.

 If you feel you need a guidance, you can follow one of many tutorials online (e.g., [here for Mac]( https://www.youtube.com/watch?v=YJC6ldI3hWk), and [here for Windows](https://www.youtube.com/watch?v=UTqOXwAi1pE)).